 - Creating the project structure

 - Freezing dependencies

 - Let's add a dependency

 - Adding some code

 - Trying out memcached

 - Why not Postgres?

-- Making Postgres data persistent

 Creating the project structure

 In order to create the initial project structure, we will need a container with Django installed.
 First, let's create a directory for our project: